 Why We Recommend It

-Cocofloss has built a devoted following among dental hygienists and oral care enthusiasts alike, and the reason becomes obvious the first time you use it.
-The floss is made from hundreds of interwoven microfilaments that fan out slightly when pressed against the tooth surface, physically scrubbing away plaque rather than just sliding past it.
-According to Cleveland Clinic, textured floss with expanding fibers provides superior interproximal plaque removal compared to smooth floss.
-Good Housekeeping and multiple dental professionals have highlighted its superior plaque-grabbing ability.
+Cocofloss has the strongest combined professional and community endorsement of any floss we researched.
+Multiple dental hygienists on r/DentalHygiene recommend it by name, and an RDH’s patient recommendation sheet posted on that subreddit includes it.
+The floss is made from hundreds of interwoven microfilaments that fan out when pressed against the tooth surface, physically scrubbing away plaque rather than just sliding past it.
+One user on r/PeriodontalDisease credited Cocofloss as part of the routine that took their periodontal pockets from 6-7mm to 3-4mm.
 If you look at the floss after use, you’ll likely see visible debris — a satisfying (if slightly unsettling) sign that it’s working.

 Key Features